MartijnWisse/mirte_workshop/README.md

 > [!CAUTION]
 > Lift up the robot before trying, so that it doesn't drive off the table!
+> Multiple commands at the same time might make it move strangely.

 Try the following command.
 After pressing <kbd>Tab</kbd> twice, change the `linear.x` value to `0.3` and press <kbd>Enter</kbd> to publish the message: